 It’s a good idea to check these alarms at least twice per year.
 If any of your detectors are not working then replace the batteries and test them again.
 If they are still unresponsive, then replacing the detector should be your next step.
 In addition, you should be replacing your detectors every five to six years, so try to keep a record of how old your detectors are.
 You never know when you’ll need them to perform, so take some time to make sure all CO and smoke detectors are working.

-If you have any question or concerns, regarding your different detectors feel free to give us a call.
+If you have any question or concerns, regarding your different detectors feel free to contact Butler Plumbing today.